 - Stefanos Mihalios, The Danielic Eschatological Hour in the Johannine Literature, p.
 101. ↵

 - The word harpagmos, which literally means to “seize,” has generated quite a bit of scholarly debate over the years.
-As a growing number of scholars have noted, it is possible that this word carries the connotation of “exploit.”
+As some scholars have noted, it is possible that this word carries the connotation of “exploit.”
 For an in-depth technical analysis of the word, see https://www.jstor.org/stable/10.15699/jbl.1351.2016.2978. ↵

 - Darrell Bock, Luke 1:1-9:50, p.
 872. ↵

 - See O’Brien, p.
 204 and Fee, p.
 306. ↵

 - The word doulos is variously rendered servant, bondservant, or slave in most English translations. ↵